 Imagine a neighborhood with many homes built close together.
 In many cases, one home’s Intermediate Zone overlaps with another’s.
 Homeowners must work with each other to create and maintain their zones.
 To help communities work together to reduce wildfire property risk, the NFPA holds a national Wildfire Community Preparedness Day and provides resources to help make the day as effective as possible.
 The NFPA's Firewise USA program helps communities work together to prevent wildfire-related property damage.

 To help you better understand the risk of wildfire-related property damage in your book of business, we’ve developed the Wildfire Risk Tool, which gives you detailed information on any property in Washington state.
-Through our sister company, BuildingMetrix, we now also offer data for the contiguous U.S.
+Through our subsidiary, BuildingMetrix, we now also offer data for the contiguous U.S.

 Congressional Research Service, https://fas.org/sgp/crs/misc/IF10244.pdf